 - Can be difficult to assemble

 - It takes longer to clean.

 So, having assessed the three main types of juicers and their capabilities, the ultimate decision on which one to get, comes down to you and your personal preferences.

-Do you opt for the cheaper and easy to assemble centrifugal juicer for convenience and speed, with a fairly smooth result, but containing a diminished amount of nutrients and, resulting in quite a lot of waste, but is convenient for those just wanting a quick fix?
+Do you opt for the cheaper and easy-to-assemble centrifugal juicer for convenience and speed, with a reasonably smooth result, but containing a diminished amount of nutrients and, resulting in quite a lot of waste, but is convenient for those just wanting a quick fix?
 Or, do you choose the middle of the road masticating juicer, not as cheap as the centrifugal juicer, but with more operational functions to deliver a smoother and more nutritious juice?

 It takes more time to prepare, but the results are worth it.
-Or do you decide to go for the top of the range triturating juicer?
-Able to break down any ingredient and delivering the optimum results in nutritional retention, with little or no waste, this juicer, though the most expensive, is money well spent.
+Or do you decide to go for the top-of-the-range triturating juicer?
+Able to break down any ingredient and deliver the optimum results in nutritional retention, with little or no waste, this juicer, though the most expensive, is money well spent.